akashgh003/language-translator/README.md

 ## 🧑‍💻 Technologies Used

 - **React:** JavaScript library for building user interfaces.
-- **Axios:** Promise-based HTTP client for the browser and Node.js.
 - **CSS Modules:** Scoped and modular CSS for styling.

 ## 🤝 Contributing